 One of our recitals together was in the Musikverein in Vienna, and so the idea of including waltz music was irresistible to me.
 Once the theme has been stated, waltz gestures become the starting point for variations of increasing density.
 At the culminating point of these variations, the piano acts as a giant cimbalom, hammering out repeated notes that disperse into thick clouds of harmony through which the horn has to pierce.
 This music eventually gives way to a calm barcarolle (boat song), featuring the horn in its lowest register, evoking distant ships seen and heard across water.
 A rhythmically driven section (‘toccata scherzando’ – dancing, playful and virtuosic) emerges out of this, gathering momentum until it gets knocked off course and collides with material from earlier on in the piece.
 When the theme returns, it does so with greatly expanded texture, intensity and scope.
 Gradually, it rises higher and higher, and there is a feeling of incremental, hard won ascent.
 In the epilogue, this sense of climb and struggle is transformed into gliding ease.

 The title is borrowed from Robert Schumann (the second of his Fantasiestücke, op.12), whose music Ben and I play regularly.
 There are various allusions in my piece to specific works by Schumann and composers whose music he loved (Chopin and Schubert in particular).
 In the context of Schumann’s piano piece, ‘Aufschwung’ is usually translated as ‘Soaring’, which seemed an apt description for much of the horn writing in my piece as well as the feeling onstage during the concerts that inspired it.
+‘Aufschwung’ can also be translated as ‘up-swing’, or ‘upturn’; these meanings connect in my mind to the sense of gathering optimism at a certain point in 2021/22, as live concerts began to be possible again after the Covid lockdowns.

 The recording was made at Milton Court Concert Hall on 4th January 2023.
 Audio-only version available on request.
 Score and horn part available on request – contact here.